 - break free from confinement or control；elude or get free from (someone)

-- an act of breaking free from confinement or control；an act of successfully avoiding something dangerous, unpleasant, or unwelcome
+- an act of breaking free from confinement or control；an act of avoiding something dangerous or unpleasant

 verb: escape, 3rd person present: escapes, gerund or present participle: escaping, past tense: escaped, past participle: escaped